smit1988/TabletopGame/README.md

 Fix 1308 frame being default card back.
 Need to make it unique to the deck in case cardback changes. fix send to bottom of deck
 -had all the power grid cards in one deck.
 Dealt 3-15.
 Sent big one to bottom of deck.
 Next card drawn was the previous card drawn for some reason.
 Am not able to recreate the issue.
-Bug: infinite resource doesn't work.
-It seems like it's only when it's the first deck made?
-1. Made $1 deck
-2. set card back to $1
-3. Dealt, maybe set deal location, toggle infinite resource
-4. the action seems to fire i.e. it sets active card to 0 but the conditional "?" is false I guess for some reason?
-5. It seems like the second deck made works properly for infinite resources